-Tracking software bugs is not an easy task and working with super user privileged code or without a memory management unit may even increase difficulty.
-Some hard-to-find bugs may stay hidden under certain conditions and suddenly appear depending on undefined memory content for instance.
-Sometimes, unexpected embedded software crashes are simply due to stack overflow.
+Tracking software bugs is not an easy task and working with super user privileged code or without a memory management unit may still increase difficulty.
+Some hard to find bugs may stay hidden under certain conditions and suddenly appears depending on undefined memory content for instance.
+Sometime unexpected embedded software crash are simply due to stack overflow.

-The Memory checker tool can help to track these problems down by watching processor memory accesses and keeping an up-to-date representation of running contexts and memory allocation map.
+The Memory checker tool can help to track these problems down by watching processor memory access and keeping an up to date representation of running contexts and memory allocation map.
 It's able to report memory accesses which are valid for hardware but invalid from a software point of view given current software state.
-It is similar to the ?valgrind memory checker tool available on GNU/Linux and MacOs, but aims at checking Operating System level memory operations rather than Unix user process memory operations.
+It is similar to the ?valgrind memory checker tool available on GNU/Linux and MacOs, but is aimed at checking operating system level memory operations rather than Unix user process memory operations.